-Safety Message: Children ages 5-7 are still learning what it means to walk safely.
-They should always be with an adult or responsible older brother or sister while walking.
+Safety Message: Children ages 7-9 can begin to learn more complicated pedestrian safety tasks.
+Even though they are older, they should be with an adult or responsible older brother or sister while walking near or around traffic.

 Walk around the neighborhood with your child, especially to destinations that they like such as a park, school, or a friend's house.
 Find a route that has intersections.
 See if you can find intersections that have a crosswalk and traffic signals for pedestrians.